leviwecks/jkmaps/README.md

 ## Initial Comments

-**Probably not worth fixing if there are gameplay issues, which there almost certainly are**
+**Probably not worth fixing if there are gameplay issues, which there almost certainly are:**
 - mp/ctf_ambria
 - mp/ctf_chazwa_final
 - mp/ctf_iskalon

 **In a good state gameplay-wise, IMO.
-Community will likely disagree based on previous playtime**
+Community will likely disagree based on previous playtime:**

 - mp/ctf_bryndar
 - mp/ctf_erkit